Creating wealth and maintaining financial discipline are key factors for long-term financial success.

 Let’s assume the property appreciates by 6% annually.
 In that case, the total returns would be 5% + 6% = 11%.

-It’s important to note that the 4% Rule provides a general guideline and doesn’t take into account factors like maintenance costs, property taxes, and other expenses associated with homeownership.
+It’s important to note that the 4% Rule provides a general guideline and doesn’t consider factors like maintenance costs, property taxes, and other expenses associated with homeownership.

-So, it’s essential to consider these factors and conduct a thorough analysis before making a decision.
+So, it’s essential to consider these factors and conduct a thorough analysis before deciding.

 Ultimately, the 4% Rule can serve as a starting point to assess the profitability of buying property based on its rental yield.